Bluemoondragon07/chime-theme/README.md

 - 12 different color schemes
 - Choose between the Card and Classic layout styles.
 - Options for blockquotes, headings, checkboxes, and more.
-- 4 CSS classes to format your notes
 ## ✅ Simplicity
 Chime was designed with a special intention to not overwhelm you with options.
 Customizability is given for only the most important components.
 ## 🚩 CSS Classes